 The DRC-200 is a dual concentric control knob that is included with the TwK™ 88 and TwK™ D8 System Tuning DSPs.
 The DRC-200 connects to the JLID port on the TwK’s chassis, offering master volume control, preset switching as well as the option for either subwoofer control, zone control, balance or fading abilities.

-The Inner Knob on the DRC-200 is used for master volume control and PRESET selection.
+The Inner Knob on the DRC-200/DRC-205 is used for master volume control and PRESET selection.

 The Master Volume is controlled by rotating the Inner Knob (clockwise for louder and counter-clockwise for quieter).
 Using a master control knob for volume is useful in vehicles that have volume dependent equalization (EQ curve changes with the volume level), where a linear response is desired.

-Pressing the Inner Knob of the DRC-200 for 1 second toggles through the Active Presets stored on the TwK™ unit.
+Pressing the Inner Knob of the DRC-200/DRC-205 for 1 second toggles through the Active Presets stored on the TwK™ unit.
 The multi-color LED attached to the DRC-200 can be installed in the vehicle and will display the color code of the Preset currently selected.
+The multi-color LED for the DRC-205 is a ring that is built into the base of the dual concentric knob.
 Read more about TwK™ Presets.

-The Outer Knob of the DRC-200 can be configured in the TüN™ software to perform the following functions:
+The Outer Knob of the DRC-200/DRC-205 can be configured in the TüN™ software to perform the following functions:

 Volume / Fader: The Balance / Fader mode allows you to assign one group of channels to the left side of the Outer Knob's center, and another group of channels to the right side of center.
 The assignment is done in the TüN™ software.
 These level controls are relative to one another.
 At the 12 0'Clock position both sets of channels will play at full level.
 Rotating the control to one side will attenuate the opposite side's channel(s).
 At no point will either set of channels exceed the level at the 12 0'Clock position.
 This is how Fader and Balance controls in head units operate.
 TwK™ gives you the power to create simple or complex fading behaviors with this tool.